ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 6. NMP IP Address Setting:

-   - To prevent issues caused by NMP IP changes, it is recommended to set the NMP IP address as static.
+   - To prevent issues caused by NMP IP changes, it is recommended that the NMP IP address be set as static.
    - Ensure that before the initial use of NMP, the Touch Panel successfully connects to NMP using this IP.

 7. VLAN: